Theodore Sasson, PhD

 Senior Research Scientist

-Theodore Sasson is Senior Research Scientist at the Cohen Center for Modern Jewish Studies and the Steinhardt Social Research Institute, Brandeis University.
+Theodore Sasson is Senior Research Scientist at the Cohen Center for Modern Jewish Studies and Steinhardt Social Research Institute at Brandeis University.
 He is also Professor of Jewish Studies at Middlebury College, Visiting Research Professor of Sociology at Brandeis University.
 During an extended leave from his academic positions, Professor Sasson is Director of Programs for the Jack, Joseph and Morton Mandel Foundation.

-Professor Sasson’s recent scholarly articles include: Does Taglit-Birthright Israel Foster Long-Distance Nationalism? (co-author, Nationalism and Ethnic Politics, 2014); “Understanding Young Adult Attachment to Israel: Period, Lifecycle and Generational Dynamics" (co-author,Contemporary Jewry, 2012); “Guest-Host Encounters in Diaspora-Heritage Tourism (co-author, Diaspora, Indigenous and Minority Education, 2011); "Framing Religious Conflict: Popular Israeli Discourse on Religion and State" (co-author, Journal of Church and State, 2010); "Trends in American Jewish Attachment to Israel: an Assessment of the ‘Distancing' Hypothesis" (co-author, Contemporary Jewry, 2010); "From Mass Mobilization to Direct Engagement: The Changing Relationship of American Jews to Israel" (Israel Studies, 2010); and "Converging Political Cultures: How Globalization is Shaping the Discourses of Israeli and American Jews" (co-author, Nationalism and Ethnic Politics, 2010).
+Prof. Sasson’s recent scholarly articles include: Does Taglit-Birthright Israel Foster Long-Distance Nationalism? (co-author, Nationalism and Ethnic Politics, 2014); “Understanding Young Adult Attachment to Israel: Period, Lifecycle and Generational Dynamics" (co-author,Contemporary Jewry, 2012); “Guest-Host Encounters in Diaspora-Heritage Tourism (co-author, Diaspora, Indigenous and Minority Education, 2011); "Framing Religious Conflict: Popular Israeli Discourse on Religion and State" (co-author, Journal of Church and State, 2010); "Trends in American Jewish Attachment to Israel: an Assessment of the ‘Distancing' Hypothesis" (co-author, Contemporary Jewry, 2010); "From Mass Mobilization to Direct Engagement: The Changing Relationship of American Jews to Israel" (Israel Studies, 2010); and "Converging Political Cultures: How Globalization is Shaping the Discourses of Israeli and American Jews" (co-author, Nationalism and Ethnic Politics, 2010).